TimeleapLabs/unchained-lpos/docs/UnchainedStaking.md

-> UnchainedStaking
+> Unchained Staking

-This contract allows users to stake ERC20 tokens and ERC721 NFTs, offering functionalities to stake, unstake, extend stakes, and manage slashing in case of misbehavior.
-It implements an EIP-712 domain for secure off-chain signature verifications, enabling decentralized governance actions like voting or slashing without on-chain transactions for each vote.
-The contract includes a slashing mechanism where staked tokens can be slashed (removed from the stake) if the majority of voting power agrees on a misbehavior.
-Users can stake tokens and NFTs either as consumers or not, affecting their roles within the ecosystem, particularly in governance or voting processes.
+This contract allows users to stake ERC20 tokens and ERC721 NFTs, offering functionalities to stake, unstake, extend stakes, and manage transfering in case of misbehavior.
+It implements an EIP-712 domain for secure off-chain signature verifications, enabling decentralized governance actions like voting or transfering without on-chain transactions for each vote.
+The contract includes a transfering mechanism where staked tokens can be transfered (removed from the stake) if the majority of voting power agrees on a misbehavior.